alexdreamwalker/etb-lab-test/README.md

 * From remote machime: copy project files to your server and run any http server daemon.
 For example, node.js http-server can be used: npm install http-server -g http-server
-After that the project will be avaliable from the client's browser on the address: http://<ip-of-the-server>:<port-of-the-server>
+After that the project will be avaliable from the client's browser on the address: <ip-of-the-server>:<port-of-the-server>